cokepizza/ChatApp/README.md

 ## Service Overview

 * How this service works
-  * How do I deploy to both devices Android & IOS ?
+  * How do you deploy to both devices Android & IOS ?
-    * Develop both devices at the same time using ReactNative
+    * By using ReactNative, you can replace native mobile development with javascript
   * How do you plan to handle if there are many requests?
     * Basically, the server is developed in a direction that allows scale out
     * For scale out, event sharing and query caching are conducted using Redis